 - Limited range of motion (in the affected joint)

 - Generalized infection (the infection may spread and cause systemic issues).

 Holistic Ways to Help Your Dog Through Treatment

 The acute signs of septic arthritis warrant immediate veterinary attention and aggressive management involving antibiotics and surgical management.

 However, there are ways you can help your dog through septic arthritis treatment.
-When it comes to holistic management of arthritis (septic), there are two main considerations for your dog.
+When it comes to the holistic management of arthritis (septic), there are two main considerations for your dog.

 Dog CBD Oil

-You can give your dog CBD oil in its food or use CBD infused chewable treats.
+You can give your dog CBD oil in its food or use CBD-infused chewable treats.
 It should be noted that before adding anything new to your dog’s therapy plan you need to consult with your trusted vet.

 Physical therapy is a particularly helpful yet frequently neglected way of managing a dog after septic arthritis treatment.

-Physical therapy is important to maintain proper joint mobility since regular physical activity will be limited for at least few weeks after treatment.
+Physical therapy is important to maintain proper joint mobility since regular physical activity will be limited for at least a few weeks after treatment.